Fishing Locations and Access

 Otago region has an excellent guide book on angling in the region, the Guide to Trout Fishing in Otago.
 This 128-page book covers 140 waters throughout Otago (including Waitaki Valley and Eastern Southland).
 It gives good information on access, the best angling methods to use, and the best time of the year to use them.
 The guide retails for $25 plus $2 for postage and packing in New Zealand.

 Access pamphlets including maps are available for the following waters: Poolburn and Upper Manorburn Dams, lakes Dunstan, Onslow and Wakatipu, Waters of the Maniototo, lakes Wanaka and Hawea and Lower Clutha Catchment and Dunedin’s Trout Fishing Spots.
-See also the following list of downloadable access brochures for the region (click to download a printable document).
+See the list at the bottom of this page for downloadable access brochures for the region.

 Fish & Game New Zealand’s Otago region extends from Shag Point on the South Island’s East Coast south to The Brothers Point in the Catlins area.